- 20 Nov

 Definition Of Single Invoice Finance & Revolving Credit Lines

 It's probably best to start with brief definitions of what these terms mean (see our free receivables financing guide for more information).
 Single invoice finance (SIF - often called selective invoice finance) is where the supplier using the facility can pick and choose invoices to submit to the invoice finance company for funding (and a credit control service in the case of spot factoring).
-There are not usually any minimum turnover, or minimum fees imposed.
+There are not usually any minimum turnover or minimum fees imposed.
 Termination can be at any time, by simply not using the service again.

-Revolving credit lines, in the context of receivables financing, are often called whole turnover facilities, and are where the supplier (the client of the finance company) submits all their invoices to the invoice finance company for funding (and credit control services in the case of factoring).
+Revolving credit lines, in the context of receivables financing, are often called whole turnover facilities and are where the supplier (the client of the finance company) submits all their invoices to the invoice finance company for funding (and credit control services in the case of factoring).
 There is normally a minimum monthly fee for this type of facility, although it is normally set at a level that the company will easily exceed.
 Termination normally requires a period of notice, in some cases, it can be very short e.g. a month.
-In other cases, it can be several months notice of termination.
+In other cases, it can be several month's notice of termination.

-The fees to fund anyone invoice under a single invoice arrangement tend to be proportionately higher than they would be for that same invoice under a revolving facility.
+The fees to fund any invoice under a single invoice arrangement tend to be proportionately higher than they would be for that same invoice under a revolving facility.
 With revolving facilities, the customer tends to get a discount on the fees, as they are submitting all their invoices (a kind of bulk discount).
 However, users can carefully control the costs with SIF by picking and choosing the transactions to include.

 SIF has only become available in the last few years, for many years all receivables financing facilities were for the whole turnover.